afrisenti-semeval/afrisent-semeval-2023/sentiment_lexicon/README.txt

-We provide manually annotated sentiment lexicon for the folowing languages:
+We provide manually created sentiment lexicon for the folowing languages:

 1. Hausa(ha)
 2. Yoruba(yo)